-Where a building is used by a number of different occupants you will need to ensure co-operation between the various 'appropriate persons' to maintain Fire and Rescue Service access.
+Where a building is used by a number of different occupants you will need to ensure cooperation between the various appropriate persons to maintain Fire and Rescue Service access.
 In exceptional cases, where access is persistently obstructed, you may need to make additional arrangements.

-See Technical Booklet E6 for more information.
+See Technical Booklet E to the Building Regulations for more information.